 What is a Mathematical Reasoning Statement?

 A Mathematical statement is a statement written in such a way that it can either be true or false but can never be both true and false simultaneously.
 (Can you imagine your laptop being on both stages simultaneously?)

 Statement 1: “Sum of any two prime numbers is even”.

-Statement 2: “Every square is a rectangle”.
+Statement 2: “Every square is a quadrilateral”.

 In statement 2, it is mentioned that every square is a quadrilateral.
-A quadrilateral is a polygon with 4 sides, 4 angles and 4 vertices.
-A square also has 4 sides, 4 angles and 4 vertices.
+A quadrilateral is a polygon with 4 sides, 4 angles, and 4 vertices.
+A square also has 4 sides, 4 angles, and 4 vertices.
 So, it is always true forever that all squares are quadrilaterals.
 Because the statement is completely true at an instance, it is a Mathematical statement.

-Types of Math Reasoning Statements:
+Types of Maths Reasoning Statements

-Compound statements are the Mathematical statements that can be broken down into two or more simple statements.
+Compound statements are Mathematical statements that can be broken down into two or more simple statements.
 In other words, two or more simple statements are joined together with connectives to form a compound statement.

 Example: “Earth is a planet and has a natural satellite”.